Whom does DAS serve?

 Q: How do I contact an Area Agency on Aging (AAA)?

-A: You can contact an Area Agency on Aging by county or city by calling the numbers listed below or by accessing the following website: http://tinyurl.com/282bntr
+A: You can contact an Area Agency on Aging by county or city by visiting this page.

 Q: How do I reach the Georgia Department of Human Services Division of Aging Services?

 A: The Georgia Division of Aging Services can be reached at 404-657-5258 or toll-free 1-866-552-4464 / www.aging.georgia.gov.
 For Elder Abuse contact Adult Protective Services or (911 for Emergencies)

 For an AAA Eldercare Locator contact one of the Area Agencies on Aging Nationwide: Toll-Free 1-800-677-1116 / www.Eldercare.gov

 A: The Area Agencies on Aging (AAA) meet the needs of the following persons:

 - Family members and caregivers of people who are older or living with a disability

 - Professionals in the fields of healthcare, education, social services and advocacy

 - Businesses of all sizes that care about the ways in which aging, care giving, and/or disabilities may affect their employees’ daily lives